Here is our selection of resources worth checking out:

 There are many more resources available and we recommend subscribing to the IDGA YouTube channel for access to many free talks well worth watching.
 The International Game Developers Association are also the organisers of the annual Game Accessibility conference, dedicated to the advancement of game accessibility.
 Registration for the event will be coming soon.

 Last but not least, we wanted to give a shout out to a charity very close to our hearts.
 SpecialEffect is a UK based charity which uses video games and technology to enhance the quality of life of people with disabilities.
+(They recently gave a talk about their devkit which we’ve listed in our resources above).
 By using technology ranging from modified joypads to eye control, they find a way for people to play to the very best of their abilities.
 By levelling the playing field, they bring families and friends together and have a profoundly positive impact on quality of life.

 They don’t charge for one to one support and they don’t sell anything.
 That’s why they rely on donations large or small, and whether involvement is through a donation of time, skills, or funds, simply raising awareness about what they do makes a huge difference.